carlobortolan/quantrs/README.md

 ### Options Pricing

-For now quantrs only supports options pricing.
+For now quantrs only supports options pricing of vanilla and exotic options with continuous dividends yields.

 The following models are available:

 |                                 | Black-Scholes   | Black-76 | Lattice      | Monte-Carlo | Finite Diff   | Heston |
 | ------------------------------- | --------------- | -------- | ------------ | ----------- | ------------- | ------ |